Bachelor Research Project (S)

 - Yes Exchange

 - Yes Study Abroad

 - No Honours Class

 You can only participate after successful completion of both the first and second year of the Astronomy bachelor’s programme.
 If this is not the case, you will need to contact the Astronomy Study Advisor who decides on the basis of the number of obtained ECs whether authorization for participation can be given.

 The Bachelor Research Project (BRP) is a very important part of your Astronomy bachelor's programme.
 During a period covering almost half of the third year, it offers the first intense contact with state-of-the-art research.
 In the period September-December, you will be able to choose your subject from an extensive list with potential projects.
-Between January and June, you will join one of the research groups at the Leiden Observatory and participate in running research.
+Between January and June, you will join (alone or with another student) one of the research groups at the Leiden Observatory and participate in running research.
 Projects can involve the analysis of new observations, calculating models for astrophysical or astrochemical processes, or a combination of the two.
 Hands-on research in laboratory astrophysics or optical instrumentation is also possible.
 During this period, you are hosted at the Leiden Observatory; you will get a desk, a computer, and attend regular group and progress meetings.
 The BRP is concluded with a scientific report and a final presentation.